CrystalNet-Tech/machinelearning-for-delphi-samples/samples/Delphi/getting-started/AnomalyDetection_Sales/README.md

+# Spike Detection and Change Point Detection of Product sales

 In this sample, you'll see how to use [ML.Net for Delphi](https://crystalnet-tech.com/Products/mldotNetDelphi/Default) to detect **spikes** and **change points** in Product sales.
 In the world of machine learning, this type of task is called TimeSeries Anomaly Detection.

 ## Problem